IBM/augment-watson-services-to-whatsapp/README.md

 <!--Optionally, add flow steps based on the architecture diagram-->
 ## Flow

-1. User sends a message to WhatsApp.
+1. User sends a message through WhatsApp.

 2. The message is redirected to Twilio Programmable Messaging service.

-3. Twilio Programmable Messaging service will further forward the message to the backend application hosted on IBM Cloud.
+3. Twilio Programmable Messaging service will further forward the message to the framework hosted on IBM Cloud.

-4. The backend application interacts with the Watson Machine Learning service to get the response.
+4. The framework interacts with the Watson Machine Learning service to get the response.

 5. Watson Machine Learning service does the necessary computation and returns a response accordingly.

-6. The backend application processes the response and converts it to user readable format and forwards it Twilio.
+6. The framework processes the response and converts it to user readable format and forwards it Twilio.

 7. Twilio forwards this message as a reply on WhatsApp.